History and visit the district Combat Paris

 The district Combat belongs to the 19th district of the French capital.
 This is the 76th administrative district of the city of Paris.
 Its name comes from the place du Combat which was renamed Place du Colonel Fabien since 1945.

-Place du Combat where a place where done for animal fights like dogs, bulls, boars.
+Place du Combat was known for animal fights like dogs, bulls, and boars.
 A decree prohibiting animal fighting was proclaimed in 1883.
 The district Combat housed the most atrocious of the city of Paris that was the gibbet of Montfaucon place.
 The construction of this building was made before the Wall of the Farmers General.
 It was built on a high and 50 people could be simultaneously hanged on gallows.
-He was then transferred to the current street Meaux.
+It was then transferred to the current street Meaux.

 If you need a shuttle from CDG airport to the district of Combat in Paris, please contact our shuttle service at any time.